mihirdilip/aspnetcore-authentication-basic/README.md

 When set to true, it will NOT return WWW-Authenticate response header when challenging un-authenticated requests.
 When set to false, it will return WWW-Authenticate response header when challenging un-authenticated requests.

+#### IgnoreAuthenticationIfAllowAnonymous
+Default value is false.
+If set to true, it checks if AllowAnonymous filter on controller action or metadata on the endpoint which, if found, it does not try to authenticate the request.

 #### Events
 The object provided by the application to process events raised by the basic authentication middleware.
 The application may implement the interface fully, or it may create an instance of BasicEvents and assign delegates only to the events it wants to process.